AlaskaAirlines/auro/src/LABELS.md

 * Status: Proposal (idea or suggestion)
 * Status: Work In Progress (add when work has started)
 * Status: PR Welcome (asking for help to solve)
+* Status: Complete / Ready to Merge†† (when work is considered completed by the submitter)

 #### Pull request statuses